Usage Back to Top

 The costs of a server by type and location per month

-The cost of additional traffic per TB
+The costs of additional traffic per TB for a server by type and location per month

 hcloud_pricing_volume{currency, vat}